-As I begin the transition into my new position, I wanted to take some time to reflect upon my experiences.
+As I begin the transition into my new position, I want to take some time to reflect upon my experiences.
 Below are what I consider some of my most important takeaways from life as an intern.

 Take advantage of opportunities that are new and unique.

 Internships, in my humble opinion, exist for two reasons: to provide students with professional experience and to allow companies to scout talent.
 Never turn down an offer to attend a board meeting, the local business association’s lunch and learn, or watch a webinar.
 Employers want you to be as educated and well-rounded as possible because they’ll benefit from your skills.

 …if you aren’t finding many new opportunities, create your own.

 I was fortunate enough to have always worked for employers who showered me with learning opportunities.
 However, not everyone is.
 Maybe your supervisor meant to invite you to that cool workshop, but was on vacation and forgot.
 Maybe they thought their coworker sent you the link to the webinar, so they didn’t.
 Regardless, if you overhear coworkers talking about an exciting meeting or workshop they’re attending, ask if you can join.
 They’ll likely say yes.

 Get to know your coworkers, your supervisors, their supervisors and Sally Smith from that department you’ve always been curious about.
 Invite them to coffee to ask about their background or an interesting project they’re working on.
 Hint: professionals love to talk about their job.
 They’re proud of their experiences and want to see you succeed, too.
 Plus – you can ask them those tough questions that you never have time for at work (how to find a good work/home life balance, tips on applying for jobs, etc.).